solana-foundation/developer-content/content/courses/native-development/deserialize-instruction-data.md

   - Execute different program logic for different types of instructions
   - Explain the structure of a smart contract on Solana
 description:
-  "Learn how native programs can distinguish instructions mant for different instruction handling functions."
+  "Learn how native programs distinguish instructions for different functions."
 ---

 ## Summary